Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Categories of financial assistance include:

 The American Red Cross can also help in times of emergency.
-Quick communications with home about family emergencies is available 24 hours a day, 7 days a week, including verification of death or serious illness of immediate family, birth announcements to parents deployed overseas, and health and welfare reports resulting from a lack of communication over a long period of time.
-The American Red Cross is always available for emergency assistance, 1-877-272-7337.
+Quick communications with home about family emergencies is available 24 hours a day, seven days a week, including verification of death or serious illness of immediate family, birth announcements to parents deployed overseas, and health and welfare reports resulting from a lack of communication over a long period of time.
+The American Red Cross is always available for emergency assistance: 877-272-7337.

-Ensure you have the phone numbers for your Commander, CSS, your sponsor, and lodging in your contacts on your cell phone.
+Ensure you have the phone numbers for your Commander, Commander Support Staff, your sponsor and lodging in your contacts on your cell phone.
 These numbers can be invaluable in case of an emergency while in transit.

-Ensure you have paper or electronic versions of your important documents with you (orders, passports, LES, bills, etc.).
+Ensure you have paper or electronic versions of your important documents with you (orders, passports, Leave and Earnings Statement, bills, etc.).

 The Military and Family Readiness Center can provide you with on-base and local area information.
 For questions, email FSC.Frontdesk@us.af.mil.